Skip to Content

 Tip #1: Get an experienced advisory team on board right away

 From a public perspective, there are unique considerations that should be analyzed in order to set a project up for success, including deal structure and revenue opportunities.
-Additionally, there are other qualitative factors that that make a public project successful when partnering with a private partner, such as transference of risk, access to capital, speed of delivery, and development expertise.
-A development advisor can help municipalities think through all these considerations and ensure their goals and objectives are feasible based upon underlying factors.
+Additionally, there are other qualitative factors that make a public project successful when partnering with a private partner, such as transference of risk, access to capital, speed of delivery, and development expertise.
+A development advisor can help municipalities think through all these considerations and confirm their goals and objectives are feasible based upon underlying factors.

 Tip #2: Understand the risks vs. rewards